Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Introduction

-On the other hand, if compared with retarded and advanced light cones, the hyperboloids have the advantage of being spacelike and therefore permitting direct step by step use of the Dirac's procedure with the Regge-Teitelboim complement, which has been battle-tested, and in which all the structures that appear (action, Hamiltonian, Poisson and Dirac brackets, surface deformations, most general permissible motion) are well, and tightly, defined from the start.
+If compared with an hourglass formed by incoming and outgoing light cones, the one formed by hyperboloids has the advantage of being spacelike and therefore permitting direct step by step use of the Dirac's procedure with the Regge-Teitelboim complement, which has been battle-tested, and in which all the structures that appear (action, Hamiltonian, Poisson and Dirac brackets, surface deformations, most general permissible motion) are well, and tightly, defined from the start.

-Furthermore, the two patches of hyperboloids of fixed radius and varying center have the essential property of covering smoothly the whole of spacetime, in contradistinction with the foliations by hyperboloids of fixed center and varying radius, used previously by many authors, which only cover part of it.
+Furthermore, the slicing by hyperbolic hourglasses of fixed radius and varying center has the essential property of covering the whole of spacetime, in contradistinction with the foliations by hyperboloids of fixed center and varying radius, used previously by many authors, which only cover part of it.

 The structure of the paper is the following.
 In order to make the treatment self-contained and set the notation and terminology, section \ref{secII} begins by reviewing the general procedure.
-Section \ref{foliation} discusses the foliation by hyperboloids of the same radius and different center; and gives a simple geometrical discussion of the antipodal identification which is necessary to match smoothly the retarded and advanced patches.
-Next, section \ref{sec:EMMink} contains an analysis of the asymptotic properties of the free electromagnetic field on the hyperbolic foliation.
+Section \ref{foliation} discusses the foliation by hyperbolic hourglasses of the same radius and different center.
+Next, section \ref{sec:EMMink} contains an analysis of the asymptotic properties of the free electromagnetic field on the hyperbolic hourglass foliation.
 The discussion is given in detail, because practically all the results derived for electromagnetism can be translated literally to the gravitational case, whose treatment becomes then considerably lighter.
-Section \ref{sec:Gravfield} is then devoted to the gravitational case without a cosmological constant ($\Lambda=0$), while the case $\Lambda\neq 0$ is discussed in section \ref{sec:cosm}.
+Section \ref{sec:Gravfield} is then devoted to the gravitational case.

-Four appendices are included: appendix \ref{app1} gives explicit expressions for the Poincar\'e generators on the hyperbolic foliation.
-Appendix \ref{app2} discusses details of the asymptotic conditions that are not explicitly used in the main text, but are necessary for consistency.
+Three appendices are included: appendix \ref{app1} gives explicit expressions for the Poincar\'e generators on the hyperbolic hourglass foliation.
+Appendix \ref{app2} gives the details of the preservation in time of the parity boundary conditions.
 Appendix \ref{sec:app3} provides a ``dictionary'' for translating in the gravitational case the variables which appear in the present Hamiltonian treatment with those employed in the original BMS light cone analysis.
-Finally, appendix \ref{penrose} exhibits the Penrose diagrams for our hyperbolic foliations, in the Minkowski, de Sitter and Anti-de Sitter spaces; and illustrates the limiting cases in which the radius $\tau_0$ of the hyperboloids tends to zero -- approaching lightcones, or to infinity -- approaching planes.